matterholt/matterPage/src/content/positions/applicationDeveloper.md

 ## Job Responsibilities

+- Maintain code base for assigned projects, code review MR going into code base.

--Utilize JavaScript and Vue JS with Jsx to translate business needs into client-friendly functions
+- Utilize JavaScript and Vue JS with Jsx to translate business needs into client-friendly functions

--Resolve bug tickets assigned through JIRA, that improves and fixes to web components using modern JavaScript frameworks
+- Resolve bug tickets assigned through JIRA, that improves and fixes to web components using modern JavaScript frameworks

--Implementing features, maintaining software, and learning proprietary JavaScript frameworks
+- Implementing features, maintaining software, and learning proprietary JavaScript frameworks

--Create and add to documentation and provide assistance to other team members, Work with other developer with issues on applications
+- Create and add to documentation and provide assistance to other team members,

+- Work with other developer with issues on applications